C2SM-RCM/CCLM2CMOR/README.rst

                         which simulation specific settings to choose

 In a file here called *control_cmor.ini* processing options, paths and simulation details are set.
-You can create several such configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.
 All lists in this file should be comma-separated and not contain spaces.
 In the last section (e.g. named *settings_CCLM*) of this file you can set simulation specific options such as global attributes.
-You can define several such sections (always named *settings_[EXT]* and choose one by specifying the extension EXT in the configuration file (entry *simulation*) or in the command line (option ``--sim``).
+Note that some command line options can overwrite the settings in this file.
 Detailed instructions which variables should be processed with what method at which resolution are taken from a modified version of the CORDEX variables requirement table.
 Here a table for the CCLM model and for the WRF model are included.
-Specify which table to use in the configuration file (*vartable*) or on the command line (``--table`` option).
+Specify which table to use in the configuration file (*vartable*).
 For other models you have to create your own table starting with the CORDEX variables requirement table (pdf version here: https://is-enes-data.github.io/CORDEX_variables_requirement_table.pdf).
 Make sure to use the semicolon ";" as delimiter and include a header line.
-MORE ON THE TABLE?

 If essential variables as *lon*, *lat* or *rotated_pole* are missing in the data, the script tries to copy them from a file specified under *coordinates_file* in the configuration file.
 Make sure to provide such a file suitable for your domain and resolution.
 Here, files for the domains EUR-11 and EUR-44 are provided.
-If you want to add vertices to your output files, you have to specify a file from which to take them (entry *vertices_file*) and set *add_vertices=True*.

 If you want to process all variables in the table, use the ``--all`` option.
 Otherwise, specify the variables with ``--varlist``.
 You can also choose the resolutions at which to produce the output with ``--resolution`` or in the variable *reslist* in the configuration file.
-Unless ``--force_proc`` is set, only the resolutions specified in the table are considered for each variable.
 Note that the seasonal processing uses the output of the daily processing.
 Hence, the latter has to be executed before the former.

-You can limit the time range for processing with the option ``--limit`` and providing the start and end years on the command line (``--start``,``--end``) or in the configuration file.
+You can limit the time range for processing with the option ``--limit`` and providing the start and end years on the command line (``--start``, ``--end``) or in the configuration file.
 Otherwise, all available years are processed.

 The processing will finish much faster when using multiprocessing (``--multi``).
 In this way several years are processed simultaneously.
-For this, specify the number of available cores in the configuration file and the desired time range over the command line or in the configuration file.
+For this, specify the number of available cores with the command and the desired time range over the command line or in the configuration file.
 When multiprocessing, a log file for each year is created.
 Search for logged errors or warnings in all these files (on Linux e.g. with